 - Your dog may find it too easy once he’s learned how to access all the compartments

-The Mad Scientist for Dogs is a unique and engaging puzzle feeder made by Trixie.
-It’s a bit more expensive than the Flip Board, but provides a mental challenge for clever dogs.
+If you’re looking for a more advanced option, then The Mad Scientist for Dogs is a unique and engaging puzzle feeder that we love.
+It’s a bit more expensive than the Flip Board, but during our testing, we found that it provides a real mental challenge for clever dogs.

-Once your dog has mastered the idea, you can add holed lids to make it more challenging.
-Trixie supplies two lid sets with different size holes, so you can use the Mad Scientist with a variety of types of treat or kibble.
+Once your dog has mastered the idea, you can add the holed lids to make it more challenging.
+Trixie supplies two lid sets with different size holes, so you can use the Mad Scientist with various types of treats or kibble.
 It also has non-slip feet and a sturdy design.

-It’s not as big as it looks in the promotional photo (see the photo with Nutmeg below for a more accurate representation – she weighs around 8kg), so large dogs may knock it over rather than spin the test tubes.
-I wouldn’t recommend it for dogs that struggle with puzzles or who are nervous around moving objects.
-Some small dogs may also find it difficult to hit the tubes with enough force.
-For confident medium-size dogs, however, it’s an interesting game that requires a lot of concentration.
+Keep in mind that the Mad Scientist isn’t as big as it looks in the promotional photo (see the photo with Nutmeg below for a more accurate representation – she weighs around 8kg), so we found big dogs may knock it over rather than spin the test tubes.
+We also found some small dogs find it difficult to hit the tubes with enough force.
+But for confident medium-size dogs it’s an interesting game that requires a lot of concentration.

 Rebecca’s Thoughts:

 “This is a really cool toy, but it takes practice for a dog to use it.
 Nutmeg is a clever dog, but she still hasn’t worked it out after a couple of sessions (I’m sure she’ll get there though).
-Be prepared to engage with your dog to make sure he doesn’t get frustrated, otherwise he might just give up.
+Be prepared to engage with your dog to make sure they don’t get frustrated, otherwise they might give up.

 It’s definitely not a toy you can leave with your pet unsupervised either.
 If I’m using it with a shelter dog, I always sit with him and hold the base, otherwise it’s likely to fall over (especially with larger dogs).